8Bit-P/R.O.B.E.R.T/README.md

 ## 📜 License

-MIT License – feel free to fork, adapt, and improve!
+GNU License – feel free to fork, adapt, and improve!